Affine symmetric group

-Many important combinatorial properties of the finite symmetric groups can be extended to affine symmetric groups.
+A finite symmetric group consists of all permutations of a finite set.
+Each affine symmetric group is an infinite extension of a finite symmetric group.
+Many important combinatorial properties of the finite symmetric groups can be extended to the corresponding affine symmetric groups.
 Permutation statistics such as descents and inversions can be defined in the affine case.
 As in the finite case, the natural combinatorial definitions for these statistics also have a geometric interpretation.

 The affine symmetric groups have close relationships with other mathematical objects, including juggling patterns and certain complex reflection groups.
 Many of their combinatorial and geometric properties extend to the broader family of affine Coxeter groups.

 Definitions

 The affine symmetric group may be equivalently defined as an abstract group by generators and relations, or in terms of concrete geometric and combinatorial models.